intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/unity-case-management.md

 - `WORK_ITEM:USER` – filter work items assigned to the current user (used in personal workbasket definitions)
 - `ANNOTATION` – search for annotations (history items/comments)
+- `WORK_ITEM:SUB_WORK_ITEMS` - search for all workitems including subworkitems of the selected case

 ## Case views